EDDiscovery/BaseUtilities/README.md

 This module is the base module - it includes no other modules.

+This module requires Newtonsoft.json included in its parent packages.

 Check this out and you can use the test harness via the visual studio test explorer.
 The harness is not extensive.

+The vsproj has had its HintPath (for packages) manually changed to use $(SolutionDir) as the base folder.

+# GIT

 Useful git commands for managing this https://chrisjean.com/git-submodules-adding-using-removing-and-updating/